rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ```
 Type:          boolean
 Default:       false
-Supported by:  cwebp, gmagickbinary, imagemagick
+Supported by:  cwebp, graphicsmagick, imagemagick
 ```
 This option only applies to converters which are using exec() to execute a binary directly on the host.
 If *use-nice* is set, it will be examined if the [`nice`]( https://en.wikipedia.org/wiki/Nice_(Unix)) command is available on the host.
 If it is, the binary is executed using *nice*.
 This assigns low priority to the process and will save system resources - but result in slower conversion.<br><br>